Managing Cholesterol / Cardiovascular Disease

 • If you can, do high-intensity exercises such as sprint intervals, battle ropes, burpees, etc. If you can’t do high intensity, then do moderate/high for as long as you comfortably can.
 (High intensity = you can only say a couple of words at a time; moderate/high = you can say a full sentence but it is labored.)

 • If you can’t do high-intensity exercises, then try to walk or at least do some physical activity after eating a meal.
 Do some calf raises and air squats.
 That’ll help pump some of those carbohydrates into the leg muscles–if you’re not too insulin-resistant.
-If so, DON’T EAT MANY CARBS!
+If so, DON’T EAT TOO MANY CARBS!

 How much of what?